 Passive, zone-based presence detection for staff and students.
 Fully configurable for different zones, shifts, and compliance rules.
 Integrates with HR and payroll systems for automated, auditable reporting.

-PenSafe— Location-Enabled Enterprise Safety
+PenSafe — Location-Enabled Enterprise Safety

-Workforce Safety & Staff Duress
+Workforce Safety and Staff Duress

 Badge-based panic alerting with precise real-time location.
 Instant notification to designated responders with the staff member’s exact position.
 Critical for healthcare, education, and high-risk industrial environments.